lucasfloripa/elciess.ms.access.users/README.md

-# Micro Service for Access Users
+# Elciess Access Users
 ##### Tecnologies: Typescript, Node, Express, TypeORM, MongoDB, OracleDB, Heroku.

 <br />

 ## What this project has to show you ?
-Architecture based on SOLID principles.
-Diversification of infrastructure implementations.
-Package by feature approuch.
+Micro service with architecture based on SOLID principles, diversification of infrastructure implementations and package by feature approuch.

 ## So, what this micro service do ?
 Controll CRUD operations of access users that can be used to access any other Elciess service.